REPORTS TO: Chief Mate

 - Enhance guest experience by actively searching for wildlife and bringing sightings to the attention of the officer on watch and the Naturalist.

-- Safe operation of zodiacs and DIB’s, with or without guests, and their daily upkeep while working in conjunction with the vessel engineer.
+- Safe operation of zodiacs and DIB’s, without guests, and their daily upkeep while working in conjunction with the vessel engineer.

 - Follows prescribed hours set forth by the vessel’s daily roster.